BastienBennetot/Count_total_SNP_per_population/README.md

 # Count_total_SNP_per_population
-Want to count how much SNP each of your population have.
-You are in the right place
+Want to count how much single nucleotide polymorphism (SNP) each of your population have.
+You are in the right place.
+This Shiny app helps you to count SNP that are present in subset of a vcf file.
+Within the subset, if a site is not all reference allele, or all same-alternative allele then it is counted as a SNP.
+Please mind that if there is unknown genotype (. in the vcf) then it is counted as a SNP

 ## Input data